 Notes on the Geography of The Western United States: Suburban New Urbanism in Dallas

-As Dallas spreads--so far north that people joke about subdivisions in Baja Oklahoma--a countertrend has emerged, centripetal instead of centrifugal.
+As Dallas spreads north--so far north that people joke about subdivisions in Baja Oklahoma--a countertrend has emerged, centripetal instead of centrifugal.
 You can see it not only in the resurgence of downtown as a place to live but in the construction of mixed-use, compact developments sometimes at the periphery of the metro but also deep within the city and built on land cleared for this new purpose.
-The goals of this New Urbanism are a slower pace, a more sociable space, and a space that feels like a place, not just a geospatial location.
-Much to the disgust of many architects, the architectural style that comes closest to meeting these goals for Americans today is neo-traditional, as though Americans want places that look old, though with modern plumbing and plenty of air conditioning.
+The goals of this New Urbanism are a slower pace, a more sociable space, and a space that feels like a place, not just a spatial location.
+Much to the disgust of many architects, the architectural style that comes closest to meeting these goals for Americans today is neo-traditional, as though Americans want places that look old but have modern plumbing and plenty of air conditioning.

-Among the first cases in Dallas was Las Colinas, a 12,000-acre development on the east side of DFW.
+Among the first examples in Dallas was Las Colinas, a 12,000-acre development on the east side of DFW.
 Too huge to satisfy most New Urbanists, it was a step in the new direction.

 It includes a three-building office park leavened by the artistic tastes of Ben Carpenter, the creator of Las Colinas.
 The towers sold in 2015 for $330 million to New York's Apollo Global and Chicago's Vanderbilt Partners.
 (Just repeat those names several times daily, and I guarantee you will be rich in 30 days.
 YMMV.)
 Tenants at the time of sale included Pioneer Natural Resources, Flowserve, and Accenture.

 And the poor mustangs?
 Sculpted by Robert Glen, they've been trying their best for 30 years to clear out, but they're corralled.
 Besides, they belong to the city of Irving and the county's Utility Reclamation District.